The local moduli of Sasaki-Einstein rational homology 7-spheres and invertible polynomials: Preliminaries

 again an invertible polynomial that cuts out an orbifold of degree $\tilde{d}$ in $\mathbb{P}(\tilde{\bf w}).$ Then one considers the links $L_f(\mathbf{w}, d)$ and $L_{f^{T}}(\tilde{\mathbf{w}}, \tilde{d})$ associated to each of these polynomials.
 We will sometimes say that these two links are {\it Berglund-H\"ubsch duals} to one another.
 The following diagram succinctly summarizes the procedure described above, where BH denotes the Berglund-H\"ubsch transpose rule:

-In \cite{CGL} the Berglund-H\"ubsch transpose rule is used to produce links with the $\mathbb{Q}$-homology of a 7-sphere and it was found that this rule only produces {\it twins} for singularities of cycle type or of type I and type III.
+In \cite{CGL} the Berglund-H\"ubsch transpose rule is used to produce Sasaki-Einstein links with the $\mathbb{Q}$-homology of a 7-sphere.
+In particular, we found that this rule only produces {\it twins} for singularities of cycle type or of type I and type III.
 Recall \cite{BGN2, CGL} that two links $L_f$ and $L_g$ of an isolated hypersurface singularity are called twins if both are $\mathbb{Q}$-homology $(2 n+1)$-spheres and they satisfy $m\left(L_f\right)=m\left(L_g\right), d_g=d_f$, and $H_n\left(L_f, \mathbb{Z}\right)=H_n\left(L_g, \mathbb{Z}\right)$.
-However, for case II, the Berglund-H\"ubsch transpose rule does not preserve neither torsion nor Milnor number.
-Its dual links will receive special attention is Subsection 3.3.
+However, for polynomials of type II, the Berglund-H\"ubsch transpose rule does not preserve neither torsion nor Milnor number.
+Their dual links will receive special attention is Subsection 3.3.